EXPERIENCES + INSTALLATIONS

 [2013-2017] Ross conceived, wrote, directed, and produced a series of public ticketed pop-up social experiences under 8Players, acclaimed by The Village Voice and New York Times.
 Strangers underwent narcotic and transporting roleplaying events inside unpredictable narratives.
 Of 30 8P shows, 5 ran for several years at The Gym at Judson, libraries, lounges, and unused spaces in NY and LA.
 Feat: cast/crew of You Me Bum Bum Train, Blackout, Sleep No More, Simon Huck’s A. Human, and TV’s Broad City.

-Developed, written, and/or produced commissioned work includes: the 2018 Meta-Narrative for 500 participants at The FoST Summit; leading the next experience from Giant Spoon, Adweek’s Agency Of The Year and creators of the SXSW HBO real-life Westworld activation; Adobe; Jagermeister; Grindr; TBS; Bret Easton Ellis; consulted on StoryCourse by Adam Kantor (The Band’s Visit) and Brian Bordainick (DinnerLab); a new VR/AR work for Nokia; and PartnerPlay (upcoming).
+Developed, written, and/or produced commissioned work includes: Richard Branson’s Virgin Voyages; the 2018 Meta-Narrative for 500 guests at The FoST Summit; Adobe; Jagermeister; Grindr; TBS; Bret Easton Ellis; consultant on StoryCourse by Adam Kantor (The Band’s Visit), Brian Bordainick (DinnerLab), and with Benj Pasek (Dear Evan Hansen); VR/AR work for Nokia; PartnerPlay (upcoming).

 “A$AP Rocky was thinking outside of the box by putting himself inside one; ‘Lab Rat’ served as commentary on the screen-obsessed culture of today.
 Guests filmed the rapper on their screens, as fans watched the happening on their computer and phones, thanks to a live stream of the event on YouTube.
 A$AP Rocky was like a zoo animal enclosed in a cage, surrounded by gawkers, a feeling that is surely commonplace amongst celebrities.